FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

     ├── tb_p2.wout
     └── ...extra auxiliary files
 ```
 Each of the _mainfiles_ represent an electronic-structure calculation (either [DFT](https://en.wikipedia.org/wiki/Density_functional_theory), [TB](https://en.wikipedia.org/wiki/Tight_binding), or [DMFT](https://en.wikipedia.org/wiki/Dynamical_mean-field_theory)) which in turn is then parse into a singular entry in NOMAD.
-When dragged into the NOMAD Upload page, these files should generate 8 entries in total.
-This folder structure presents a typical workflow calculation which can be represented as a _provenance graph_:
+When dragged into the [NOMAD Upload page](https://nomad-lab.eu/prod/v1/staging/gui/user/uploads), these files should generate 8 entries in total.
+This folder structure presents a typical workflow calculation which can be represented as a provenance graph:
 ```mermaid
 graph LR;
     A((Input structure)) --> B1[DFT];